Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 12.212 and DFARS 227.7202.If acquired by or on behalf of a civilian agency, the U.S. Government acquires or will acquire the Unity Software and/or Documentation and other technical data subject to the terms of this Agreement as required in 48 C.F.R.
-12.212 (Computer Unity Software) and 12.211 (Technical Data) of the FAR and its successors.
+12.212 (Computer Software) and 12.211 (Technical Data) of the FAR and its successors.
 If acquired by or on behalf of any agency within the Department of Defense (“DOD”), the U.S. Government acquires or will acquire the Unity Software and/or Documentation subject to the terms of this Agreement as specified in 48 C.F.R.
 227.7202-3 of the DOD FAR Supplement (“DFARS”) and its successors.
 This U.S. Government Rights clause is in lieu of, and supersedes, any other FAR, DFARS, or other clause or provision that addresses Government rights in computer software or technical data.

-7. EXPORT LAW.
+**7. Export Law.**

 You agree to comply fully with all export laws and regulations to ensure that neither the Unity Software nor any technical data related thereto nor any direct product thereof are exported or re-exported directly or indirectly in violation of, or used for any purposes prohibited by, such laws and regulations.

-8. DEFINITIONS.
+**8. Definitions.**

 1.  “**Commercial Entity**” means any company, corporation, limited liability company, general partnership, limited partnership, limited liability